You are here

 E-mail: kyezie.bwanangela1@louisiana.edu

-Bhynty Charif is a first-year PhD student in Francophone Studies.
+Bhynty Charif is a second-year PhD student in Francophone Studies.
 She is French from Comoros and Madagascar.
 Passionate about literature, she first obtained a degree in French Literature at the Université de Paris-Est-Marne-La-Vallée.
 Her interest in Francophone culture and her desire to share the French language then led her to obtain a Master's degree with a specialization in language acquisition pegagogy (Université de Grenoble) and FLE (French as a foreign language) (Université d'Artois).
 Her professional career as a teacher of French as a Foreign Language spans almost 15 years in France and abroad (Africa), within the Alliances Françaises, Institut Francais, middle schools, and universities (Paris IV), in different socio-cultural contexts and learning communities (children, adolescents, adults, migrants).
 Based in Louisiana since 2014, Bhynty teaches in Saint Martin Parish, at Parks Middle School, in the heart of Cajun and Creole country.
 As a fervent defender of linguistic and cultural diversity, she is involved in numerous associations, particularly within the community of young French people with origins in Comoros in Paris as a cultural manager and newspaper editor.
 As a board member of the Alliance Française de Lafayette, she actively participated in the promotion of French-speaking culture in the parish.
 Today, she is part of the Union des Africans Francophones de Louisiane which promotes African culture in Louisiana.

-Louise Dalbudak (first-year PhD student): Coming from an atypical career with bifurcations, I had the opportunity to join the Francophone Studies program at UL Lafayette to perfect my knowledge in French literature.Being motivated from an early age to learn about different cultures, I began my university career with a bachelor degree in Geography that I obtained in my hometown of Bordeaux.
+Louise Dalbudak (ABD) is a PhD candidate in Francophone Studies.
+Coming from an atypical career with bifurcations, I had the opportunity to join the Francophone Studies program at UL Lafayette to perfect my knowledge in French literature.Being motivated from an early age to learn about different cultures, I began my university career with a bachelor degree in Geography that I obtained in my hometown of Bordeaux.
 I also have a bachelor’s degree in Literature, Language and Civilization & International Relations that I obtained in Paris.
 Both of these degree programs gave me insight into the close relations that States are able to maintain, and the common culture that these exchanges generated, after decades of complicity.
 My interest in children's literature and my passion for transmitting knowledge, led me to achieve Master’s degree in Education and Instruction.
 I worked as a teacher for 5 years in France and am currently teaching in New Iberia in conjunction with CODOFIL.

 Sarah Djos-Raph (ABD) (née Denslow) (she/her) is a mother, a wife, a philanthropist, a friend, and a Ph.D. candidate in Francophone Studies and graduate teaching assistant in French.
 Originally from Willow Grove, Pennsylvania, she holds a B.A. in International Affairs with a concentration in Women’s Studies and a B.A. in French from The University of Maine.
 Additionally, she holds a M.A. in French from The University of Louisiana at Lafayette.
 As an American-Beninese dual citizen, her dissertation centers around feminine figures and sorority in contemporary Beninese literature written by women Beninese writers, and her research interests include West African nationalism, identity, and diaspora.
 Sarah has previously served as a Rotary Youth Exchange Student, Fulbright Canada Killam Fellow, and Peace Corps Volunteer, and she is a current Rotarian and runs a non-profit organization dedicated to the advancement of youth.